Fictor Gideon Roring

 Fictor Gideon Roring (born 18 December 1972) is an Indonesian basketball coach and former player.
+He served as the general manager from 2017 till 2024, and is currently the club commissioner for Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).

+Personal life and career

-The fourth child of five siblings, he graduated from Negeri 03 Jakarta of High School and became a professional basketball player, playing for league clubs Pelita Jaya, Aspac and Satria Muda BritAma as well as the Indonesian national side.
-When he retired from playing in 2001, he was appointed coach of Perbana and then Satria Muda before coaching the Indonesia national basketball team in the 2007 SEA Games in Thailand.
+The fourth child of five siblings, he graduated from Negeri 03 Jakarta of High School and became a professional basketball player, playing for league clubs such as Pelita Jaya, Aspac Jakarta and Satria Muda as well as the Indonesian national side.
+When he retired from playing in 2001, he was appointed as coach of Perbanas and then Satria Muda before coaching the Indonesia national basketball team in the 2007 SEA Games in Nakhon Ratchasima, Thailand.
 Following this, he established a basketball academy.
 In 2015, he returned as coach of the Indonesia national team, taking home silver from the 2015 SEA Games in Singapore.
 Later in 2015, he signed to be head coach of Garuda Bandung in the IBL league.
 He is the father of two children.

 Career Head Coach

 After retiring as a basketball player in 2001, he decided to become a coach.